Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Randomness Expansion from an Untrusted Device

 Let $b = \delta \kappa_0/(2 M)$, and let $\epsilon = \sqrt{2} \cdot 2^{-bq N}$.
 Then, provided that $q \leq q_0$, the output of Protocol R satisfies

 which simplifies to the desired bound. \end{proof}

-The corollary stated above is not quite at full strength.
-We wish to show that the output register $O$ has high min-entropy conditioned on any external information --- including the original inputs to the device $D$.
+We will prove some additional corollaries in order to achieve a security result at full strength.
+First wish to show that the output register $O$ has high min-entropy even when conditioned on the original inputs to the device $D$.
 The above corollary takes into account the biased coin flips $g_1, \ldots, g_N$ used in the protocol, but it does not take into account the inputs that are given to $D$ during game rounds.

 For each $k \in \{ 1, \ldots, N \}$, let $I_k$ denote a classical register consisting of $n$ bits which records the input used at the $k$th round.
 Let $I$ be the collection of the all the registers $I_1, \ldots, I_N$.